 Thank you for your feedback!

-"Shutter Speed" refers to the amount of time it takes to open and close the shutter.
+"Shutter Speed" refers to the amount of time it takes to open and close the shutter, the device that moves to allow light to fall on the camera sensor.
 It controls the amount of light which passes through the aperture before it reaches the image sensor.

 • The faster the shutter speed, the less time light has to reach the sensor.